microsoft/code-with-engineering-playbook/docs/machine-learning/ml-envisioning-summary-template.md

 3. Who would use the solution

 4. What would it look like to use our solution?
-An example of how it benefits someone at the customer.
+An example of how it would bring value to the end user.

 ### Selected Scenario for this ML Engagement